NabeehaAliii/Cloud-Projects/Elastic Block Storage (EBS)/Snapshot/Readme.md

 ### Example: Lambda Automation (Custom Script)
 You can use AWS Lambda with CloudWatch events to automate the creation and deletion of snapshots at specific intervals (e.g., daily or weekly).

 ---

+## Recycle Bin and Retention Rules

+### What is the Recycle Bin?

+The **Recycle Bin** in AWS allows you to restore snapshots that were accidentally deleted.
+You can create retention rules to ensure that deleted snapshots can be restored within a specified retention period.

+### Step-by-Step:

+1. Navigate to **Recycle Bin** under the **AWS Management Console**.
+2. Create a **Retention Rule** by specifying the retention period (e.g., 365 days).
+3. After creating the rule, deleted snapshots will move to the Recycle Bin and remain there until the retention period expires.

+### What Happens if You Delete a Volume with a Lifecycle Policy?

+- **Lifecycle Manager** will no longer take snapshots for a deleted volume since it doesn’t exist.
+- **Costs**: You will not be charged for new snapshots since no snapshots are being created, but any existing snapshots will continue to incur storage costs.

+### Cost Implications of Retention Rules:
+- Retention rules themselves do not incur costs, but storing snapshots that are retained due to the rule will incur charges based on the size and number of snapshots stored.

+---